 - Open Google Chrome on your desktop.

 Google has provided several options for people to remove data.
-You can selectively check items and delete them from your web history.
-This is a useful feature around holidays where maybe you don’t want tracks left at online retailers.
-You can also delete all the history.
+For example, you can selectively check items and delete them from your web history.
+This is a useful feature around holidays when maybe you don’t want tracks left at online retailers or search engines.
+But, of course, you can also delete all the history.

 It could be that you’re just worried about some entries.
-In that case, you might want to use the search bar at the top and isolate your entry.
+In that case, you might want to use the search box at the top and isolate your entry.
 The tool does a good job of looking through the page titles and URLs for your term(s).
-You can then tick the checkbox to the left of the items and click Delete toward the top right of the toolbar.
+You can then tick the checkbox to the left of the items and click Delete toward the toolbar’s top right.

 - More from this site